09 May Are you ready to switch email service providers?

 - Customer support.

-Office 365 is a subscription service that includes all the tools you need to run your business.
-These tools range from Word to Publisher and most importantly Outlook for your emails.
+Microsoft 365 is a subscription service that includes all the tools you need to run your business.
+These tools range from Microsoft Word to Publisher and most importantly, Outlook for handling your emails.
 It’s a cloud based system that stays up-to-date and is available across all your devices.

 The free version of Outlook (Office online) allows you access to these tools as well but with less features and they must be accessed via a web browser rather than a desktop app.

-The Outlook e-mail service provided in Office 365 is much more robust than the e-mail service in Outlook.com (which is intended for non-professional purposes).
+The Outlook e-mail service provided in Microsoft 365 is much more robust and built for business over the standard Outlook.com (which is intended for non-professional/personal purposes).

 G Suite is Google’s answer to Microsoft Office, so you also get the apps for working with documents, spreadsheets and presentations.